Right Arrow

 • Industry-Specific Detection: Leading platforms offer pre-configured detection templates tailored to specific industries:

-Construction PPE compliance, Fall detection, Vehicle routing violations
+PPE compliance, Hazard zone entry, Vehicle routing violations

-Enterprise NVR deployments demand robust storage strategies that balance performance, reliability, and cost-effectiveness.
+Enterprise NVR deployments demand reliable storage strategies that balance performance, reliability, and cost-effectiveness.

-• RAID Configuration Options: Mission-critical applications benefit from RAID 10 configurations, providing optimal performance and redundancy.
-This setup ensures continuous recording even if storage drives fail (Source: Milestone Systems).
+• RAID Configuration Options: Mission-critical applications benefit from RAID 10 configurations, which offer optimal performance and redundancy.
+This setup supports uninterrupted recording even if storage drives fail (Source: Milestone Systems).

 • Capacity Planning Considerations: A modest 5-camera IP system can consume over 1TB weekly.
 Enterprise deployments with 32+ cameras require scalable storage architectures that can expand without system replacement (Source: Allied Telesis).